 The patrons of the club, already portrayed as hostile to witches, attack Elaine over the death of Wayne.
 Griff manages to get the two of them out and back to Elaine’s apartment.
 She patches him up, attempting to win his affections again, but when she offers him the love potion, he throws it on the ground.
 She then realizes that he doesn’t love her, and that no amount of love will ever be enough for her.
 Horrified by this, she grabs a dagger from her altar, the three of swords appearing yet again, and stabs him in the heart.

-At the end of the film, Anna Biller leaves the audience to question the authenticity of societal constructions of love and the role of sex in romantic relationships, I think that equally deserving of our consideration is the origin of Elaine’s monstrosity.
+At the end of the film, Anna Biller leaves the audience to question the authenticity of societal constructions of love and the role of sex in romantic relationships.
+Equally deserving of our consideration is the origin of Elaine’s monstrosity.
 Has Elaine always been a monster, the wicked witch that frequents nightmares and fairytales?
 Or is she more akin to Frankenstein’s monster, torn apart and then put back together as a perverse monument to politicized sexuality and idealized womanhood, unleashed to wreak havoc on the world?

 In the end, Elaine’s worst enemy is herself.
 The persona that she’s created, the fantasy world she constructs for herself, all lead to her emotional demise.
 When Trish laments that she didn’t help Richard more, even though she knew he was hurting, Elaine seems smug knowing that it was she who put Richard into that condition.
 Even though Trish is still mourning the death of her husband, Elaine wastes no time in bragging about how well her relationship with Griff is going.
+She shows the failings of uncritical sex positivity by viewing sex as a tool to gain love, pleasure, power or even equality rather than a personal experience that means something different for everyone physically and emotionally.
 Her disregard for the feelings and lives of others causes her to make more enemies than allies, as her beauty and charm can only cover her nefarious intentions for so long.
 Elaine manipulates and destroys relationships, essentially commits date-rape, and murders in the name of love.
 The Love Witch proves the strength of feminist horror by forcing the audience to face the grim reality on unrealistic expectations of love and sex.